phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

 So now we are definitely ready to intercept the trafic.
 ![pic4]({{ site.url }}/public/images/mitm-example/pic4.png)

-Now imagine than the victim is surfing on http://www.ameli.fr.
+Now imagine that the victim is surfing on http://www.ameli.fr.
 ![pic5]({{ site.url }}/public/images/mitm-example/pic5.png)

 We see the trafic passing through the attacker machine.
 From the victim's point of view, everything seems transparent... but notice a detail:
 ![pic6]({{ site.url }}/public/images/mitm-example/pic6.png)

 *https://assure.ameli.fr* became *http://assure.ameli.fr*.
-Our script will know than it will have to replay the secure connection on the other side.
+Our script will know that it will have to replay the secure connection on the other side.
 Now when our victim wants to access the login page:
 ![pic7]({{ site.url }}/public/images/mitm-example/pic7.png)

 Everything seems ok, except....
 Where is the green padlock ![padlock]({{ site.url }}/public/images/mitm-example/padlock.png) ???